vighneshiyer/vighneshiyer.com/content/research/philosophy/02-what_is_good_engineering_research.md

 - generalize something specific: (build new abstractions) -> e.g. building halide to generalize common kernel optimizations and systematically and correctly apply them and then use it to explore shape specialized kernel generation. e.g. building a tool that can analyze the DSP RVV extensions Daniel added and find a way to automatically extract those instructions and ways to use them given some piece of code (aladdin seems similar in some ways).
 - Don't sweep the design space but build the design space!

+- x.com/_jasonwei/status/1929621539881996607

+> There are traditionally two types of research: problem-driven research and method-driven research.
+As we’ve seen with large language models and now AlphaEvolve, it should be very clear now that total method-driven research is a huge opportunity.
+>
+> Problem-driven research is nice because you have a consistent and specific goal.
+The goal is usually virtuous, so it feels good to have a mission and identity.
+However, it just doesn’t work due to The Bitter Lesson.
+Basically everything in classical NLP (machine translation, summarization, chatbots) lost to simple scaling.
+ChatGPT is a prime example—it used nothing from chatbot research and certainly wasn’t the intended end goal of OpenAI’s 2022 research program, but was a huge hit because someone (John Schulman et al) figured out the right way to package large language models as a product.
+>
+> Method-driven research feels less stable because you’re constantly searching for problems and you have to be opportunistic.
+But I believe AI will allow method-driven research to dominate progress in most fields of science, one-by-one.
+The latest method (or “hammer”), as we’ve seen in AlphaEvolve, is ruthless search and optimization against a reward function (whether this requires RL or not is a separate discussion).
+Things that problem-driven researchers have been trying to solve for a long time like the kissing number problem will become nails hit by the hammer.
+Eventually the hammer will become bigger, stronger, and more general and will hit more and more nails.
+>
+> So a very important meta-skill for the next decade will be knowing how to create the right environments to use The Hammer.
+Ironically, the problem-driven researchers, who by definition are experts in a specific problem, are well-positioned to create these environments.
+If, that is, they can put down their egos and pick up the hammer.

 ## Research

 ### Engineering